Liga FUTVE

 The Liga FUTVE is the top-flight professional football league of Venezuela.
 It was created in 1921 and turned professional in 1957.
-It is organized by the Federación Venezolana de Fútbol.
+It is organized by the Federación Venezolana de Fútbol (Venezuelan Football League).
 In 2017, the league rebranded to its current name.

 Format

 Starting in the 2020 season, 20 teams play in a home-and-away round-robin tournament, with the top eight teams advancing to the semi-final stage.

 At the semi-final stage, the eight teams are divided into two groups of four teams each, facing the other teams in their group twice.
 The two group winners advance to the Serie Final to decide the league champions.